tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 If this was some kind of Isekai story, and the patience ability were a meta, I would undoubtedly be among the most broken and overpowered characters in the game.

 And yet, there she was every day, so close and yet so far from me.
 She used to sit very close to me in the office, within the reach of a gentle and slight movement of my eyes.
 Challenging my unwavering patience.
 Like a hurricane that slowly grows and ends up sweeping everything in its path.
 Like a hurricane that ravaged my emotions and that I could only watch from a distance, helpless and unarmed.
-She was the kind of woman with whom I had always wanted to start a family and share a lifetime of dedication and mutual commitment.

-I never longed for that fleeting and cheesy kind of relationship where you only find a glycemic overload of romance, and then there's nothing left.
+She was the kind of woman with whom I had always wanted to start a family and share a lifetime of dedication and mutual commitment.vI never longed for that fleeting and cheesy kind of relationship where you only find a glycemic overload of romance, and then there's nothing left.

 But I was also aware that romance, in a balanced proportion, also occupied an important space within a healthy and lasting relationship.
 And that question that fluttered in my thoughts was anything but romantic...

 I had met many other women, but she was different.
 How many times had I thought and said that very same thing, deceiving myself as I whispered those words so sweetly in my own ears to make it always feel like the first time?